lake-wg/authz/draft-selander-ace-ake-authz.md

 * The Content-Format option is set to "application/edhoc+cbor-seq"
 * The payload is the EDHOC message_2, as defined in {{U-V}}.

-### Message 3
+### Flight 3

-The device receives the message 2 and processes it as described in {{U-V}}}.
+The device receives EDHOC message_2 and processes it as described in {{U-V}}}.
-Upon successful processing of message 2, the device prepares message 3, which is a combination of EDHOC message_3 and OSCORE-protected CoJP request.
+Upon successful processing of message_2, the device prepares flight 3, which is an OSCORE-protected CoJP request containing an EDHOC message_3, as described in {{I-D.ietf-core-oscore-edhoc}}.
 EDHOC message_3 is prepared as described in {{U-V}}.
-OSCORE-protected payload is the CoJP Join Request object specified in Section 8.4.1. of {{RFC9031}}.
+The OSCORE-protected payload is the CoJP Join Request object specified in Section 8.4.1. of {{RFC9031}}.
 OSCORE protection leverages the OSCORE Security Context derived from the EDHOC exchange, as specified in Appendix A of {{I-D.ietf-lake-edhoc}}.
 To that end, {{I-D.ietf-core-oscore-edhoc}} specifies that the Sender ID of the client (device) must be set to the connection identifier selected by the domain authenticator, C_R.
 OSCORE includes the Sender ID as the kid in the OSCORE option.